HackerN64/F3DEX3/docs/Documentation/Triangle Snake.md

 sections of meshes will be loaded, which does not exploit the "2D" spatial locality of the vertex cache.
-This is especially inefficient if the export tool always reloads vertices instead of keeping them in the cache: in the case pictured, the entire bottom row of selected vertices will be immediately reloaded when rendering the next strip down.*
+This is especially inefficient if the export tool always reloads vertices instead of keeping them in the cache: in the case pictured, the entire top row of selected vertices will be immediately reloaded when rendering the next strip up.*

 ## What about yielding?